norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 We all know the stories of zero-rate excess.
 (M/F)AANG employees outraged that their favorite cereal is no longer stocked at the closest snack station, CompSci grads dumbfounded that their first job would expect a five-day work week.
 Then there are the more mundane (but no less tell-tale) evidences: recruiters hounding anyone titled "Developer" with sight-unseen six-figure job offers, lavish office perks that sounded more like a cruise ship than a place of business ("we have a climbing wall!").
 Rock-star impunity as "the talent," in great demand and impossible to replace.
 And of course, a shared cognitive dissidence ignoring the lack of concrete ROI from all of it.

 #### It was the worst of times
 We all know these stories too.
 (M/F)AANG tech layoffs in the range of 40,000 people with more on the way.
 320,000 across all of tech in the last year.
-VC funding at the lowest point in 6 years, 62% lower than the funding peak of 2022.
-Engineering managers-of-managers upended and taking consulting or contract work to fill the gap.
-Post after painful social media post from displaced big tech Engineers who can't seem to find that next role.
+VC funding at the lowest point in six years, 62% lower than the funding peak in '22.
+Layers of Engineering management stripped away,  Post after painful social media post from displaced big tech Engineers who can't seem to find that next role.
 And a looming fear of Artificial Intelligence that might quickly automate away once thought "sacred" and un-automatable skills.

 #### The Indian summer
 During these "dark times", OpenAI went from $29B to over $80B in value.
 20 new AI unicorns were minted in 2023 (the slowest year for new unicorns in half a decade).
 Good fortune abounds for an Engineer wishing to join the AI cash grab; typically it is as easy as wrapping the OpenAI api in a few lines of javascript and running to the nearest investor with an open wallet.
 "Look my app summerizes {thing}!"
 "My app has a personality like Joe Pesci!" and the checks pile up.